 Safe Consumption

-Crawfish must be cooked thoroughly without any seasonings, especially spices and garlic, which are harmful to dogs.
-It’s important to completely remove the shell, which includes the head and tail, as these can be choking hazards and can cause intestinal blockages or irritation.
+Crawfish must be cooked thoroughly without any seasonings, especially spices and garlic, which harm dogs.
+It’s important to completely remove the shell, including the head and tail, as these can be choking hazards and cause intestinal blockages or irritation.

 When Crawfish Isn’t Safe

-Crawfish is not safe for dogs when it’s raw, heavily seasoned, or includes the shell.
+Crawfish is unsafe for dogs when it’s raw, heavily seasoned, or includes the shell.
 Raw crawfish can contain parasites and bacteria that could cause food poisoning.
-Spicy seasonings, which often accompany crawfish dishes, are also unsafe for dogs and can cause significant digestive upset.
+Spicy seasonings, which often accompany crawfish dishes, are unsafe for dogs and can cause significant digestive upset.

 Related Post: Can dogs eat tuna?